dramforever/easyriscv/index.md

 to retry the faulting instruction.

 However, `mstatus` and `mepc` are also writable.
 This gives us more flexibility in the use of `mret`.
+As an analogy, the same `jr` instruction (really `jalr` instruction) can be used to return from a call, and also can be used to jump to any address.
+Similarly, `mret` not only lets us return from an exception, but also lets us jump to any address *and* switch to any privilege level.

 # Handling User mode

 ## Entering User mode

-Even though `mret` is named "return", it is in fact the only way to lower the privilege level.
-We can use the behavior of `mret` to enter User mode.
+Even though `mret` is named "return", it is in fact the only way to lower the privilege level to *enter* User mode.
 Here's an example of entering User mode, with a User mode program that does something bad:

 ```emulator
     la t0, handler